WisdomSky/jQuery-Viewport-Listener/README.md

 # jQuery-Viewport-Listener

-	Detects if the target element has entered or left the viewport boundaries.
+	Detects if the target element has entered or left the viewport boundaries and fires the attached callback function.

 ```javascript